All Episodes

 I got 15 seconds.

-Please go, hurry.
+Please go hurry.

-I'm concerned that all the conservatives are bashing Trump so much, we're gonna have another thing that happens this year, like it did in 2012 and 2008.
+We're going to have another thing that happens this year, like it did in 2012 and 2008.

 They won't vote for Trump.